sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - `Account Owner /Root User` or `IAM user`
             - `Security Credentials (Access Key ID /Secret Key ID)` All users have them
             - 2 Access Types
-                - `Access Key`
+                - `Access Key`- Programactic access via CLI
-                - `Password`
+                - `Password` - AWS Management Console Access (GUI)
-        - Group - Multiple Roles can be added to a user group and multiple users can be added to a user group(s)
+        - User Group - Multiple Roles can be added to a user group and multiple users can be added to a user group(s)
         - Role - Multiple policies can be attached to a role and role(s) can be attached to a user
+            - EC2 Instance ----GIVE RIGHTS TO ACCESS---> S3 Bucket
             - Demo to create a role to give the EC2 instance rights to access a S3 bucket
             - Trusted entity type `AWS Service`
             - Use Case `EC2 instance`